ompl/ompl/doc/markdown/installation.md

     apt-get install libompl-dev ompl-demos

-Debian packages for the latest version of OMPL are also found in ROS distributions.
+Debian packages for the latest version of OMPL are also found in ROS distributions (they might be newer than the standard Ubuntu ompl packages).
 All you need to do is add the ROS repository to your list of sources (you probably have added this already if you are using ROS):

     sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'
     wget http://packages.ros.org/ros.key -O - | sudo apt-key add -